sarwar-hossen-sagar/Apple-projects-sql/README.md

 1. stores: Contains information about Apple retail stores.

-◦ store_id : Unique identifier for each store.
+◦ store_id : Unique identifier for each store
-◦ store name : Name of the store.
+◦ store name : Name of the store
-◦ city : City where the store is located.
+◦ city : City where the store is located
-◦ country : Country of the store.
+◦ country : Country of the store

 2. category: Holds product category information